nmatte/OpalORM/README.md

 (The primary key column is generated automatically.)

-Currently, the only supported column types are string and integer.
+Currently, the only supported column types are string, float, text, and integer.
 More to come!

 Once your schema file is ready, run the following rake task to convert it to SQL and add it to the database: